 (2) The preceptor shall identify the intern to the patients of the preceptorship practice in such a way that no patient will be misled as to the status of the intern.

-(6) Interns may assist preceptors in the performance of those duties that are lawful and ethical under Chapter 4734. of the Revised Code and agency 4734 of the Administrative Code including but not limited to physical examinations, patient consultation, x-ray examinations, specific chiropractic adjustment procedures and physical therapeutics.
+(5) Interns may assist preceptors in the performance of those duties that are lawful and ethical under Chapter 4734. of the Revised Code and agency 4734 of the Administrative Code including but not limited to physical examinations, patient consultation, x-ray interpretation, specific chiropractic adjustment procedures and physical therapeutics.
+An intern shall not perform radiologic procedures without a valid general x-ray operator license issued by the Ohio department of health.

-(a) Copies of logbook entries may be requested by the state chiropractic board at any time.
+(a) Copies of logbook entries may be requested by the board at any time.

-(b) Failure to provide logbook copies upon request by the board or falsification of logbooks will result in punitive measures.
+(b) Failure to provide logbook copies upon request by the board or falsification of logbooks may result in punitive measures.

 (G) Preceptorship prohibitions.